Single Parents Life Insurance: Canadian Guide (2026)

 5. Your group life insurance probably isn’t sufficient.

-While group life insurance is helpful and inexpensive, it’s typically around 1–2x your annual salary—not enough coverage for the average Canadian family.
-Plus, it won’t cover you if you switch jobs or get laid off.
-Instead, use your group life insurance as a starting point and secure a term policy that supplements the coverage.
+Group life insurance can be helpful and inexpensive, but it’s capped around 1–2x your annual salary.
+That’s not enough coverage to be a safety net for the average Canadian family.
+Group policies won’t cover you if you switch jobs or get laid off.

 FAQ: single parents life insurance